aomarabdelaziz/ISFP-task-doc/README.md

 <details>
 <summary><b>Show instructions</b></summary>

-1. Install Multiple Versions of Java and Set Default (Java 8)

-    `This Ansible playbook automates the installation of multiple versions of Java on a target system and sets the earlier version (Java 8) as the default.
-It provides flexibility for developers who may require different Java versions for their projects.`
+Install Multiple Versions of Java and Set Default (Java 8) This Ansible playbook automates the installation of multiple versions of Java on a target system and sets the earlier version (Java 8) as the default.
+It provides flexibility for developers who may require different Java versions for their projects.

+Prerequisites
+Ensure the following prerequisites are met before running the playbook:

+Access to Oracle Java Archives: Ensure access to the Oracle Java archives for Java 8 and Java 11 versions.
+The playbook uses direct download links to fetch these archives.
+Ansible: Ensure Ansible is installed on the local system from which the playbook will be executed.
+Target Host: The playbook assumes execution on the localhost, but it can be modified to target other hosts as needed.

 </details>